mintra-ruensuk/mintra-ruensuk.github.io/publications.md

     changefreq: weekly
 ---
 ## Publications
+[11] <b>Mintra Ruensuk</b>, Taewan Kim, Hwajung Hong, and Ian Oakley.
+2022.
+Sad or just jealous?
+Using Experience Sampling to Understand and Detect Negative Affective Experiences on Instagram.
+In Proceedings of the 2022 CHI Conference on Human Factors in Computing Systems (CHI '22).
+Association for Computing Machinery, New York, NY, USA, Article 147, 1–18. <a href="https://doi.org/10.1145/3491102.3517561"> https://doi.org/10.1145/3491102.3517561</a>

 [10] <b>Mintra Ruensuk</b>, Eunyong Cheon, Hwajung Hong, and Ian Oakley.
 2020.
 How Do You Feel Online: Exploiting Smartphone Sensors to Detect Transitory Emotions during Social Media Use. <i>Proc.
 ACM Interact.
 Mob.
 Wearable Ubiquitous Technol.
 (IMWUT, Ubicomp'21)</i> 4, 4, Article 150 (December 2020), 32 pages.
 DOI:<a href="https://doi.org/10.1145/3432223">https://doi.org/10.1145/3432223</a>

 [9] Taewan Kim, <b>Mintra Ruensuk</b>, Hwajung Hong.
 2020.
 In Helping a Vulnerable Bot, You Help Yourself: Designing a Social Bot as a Care-Receiver to Promote Mental Health and Reduce Stigma.
 In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI'20).
 DOI: <a href="https://doi.org/10.1145/3313831.3376743">https://doi.org/10.1145/3313831.3376743</a>.